-Increase appropriations to \$20 million for base and programmatic funding for the BIA Tribal Management and Development Programs.
+• Increase appropriations to \$20 million for base and programmatic funding for the BIA Tribal Management and Development Programs.

 From FY 2002 to FY 2012, funding for the Tribal Management and Development Program (TMD) declined 17 percent from \$9.333 million to \$7.705 million.
-For FY 2010, Congress restored funding for several decades-old, recurring TMD programs including the Lake Roosevelt Management, Upper Columbia United Tribes, Wetlands/Waterfowl Management, and Intertribal Bison Cooperative programs.
-Additionally, the BIA restored them to the budget request structure in FY 2011.
-For FY 2016, Congress restored funding to \$9.3 million, and in FY 2017, Congress provided \$11 million for TMD programs.
-While these investments are appreciated, an increase to \$20 million for FY 2019 will substantially strengthen tribal conservation successes and meet the federal government's trust responsibility.
+For FY 2010, Congress restored funding for several decades-old, recurring TMD programs including the Lake Roosevelt Management, Upper Columbia United Tribes, Wetlands/ Waterfowl Management, and Intertribal Bison Cooperative programs, and the BIA restored them to the budget request structure in FY 2011.
+This funding needs to continue in FY 2016.
+These investments will substantially strengthen tribal conservation successes and meet the federal government's trust responsibility.
 Of the \$20 million requested, \$5 million should be set aside for Conservation Law Enforcement Officers.
 The remaining \$15 million requested will support the base and programmatic operations of the TMD program, which the BIA has recognized as critically needed for tribes to manage fish and wildlife programs on their lands.

-Interior - Environment Appropriations Bill Trust - Natural Resources Management BIA Fish, Wildlife and Parks
+Trust - Natural Resources Management BIA Fish, Wildlife and Parks

-- Fund Fish Hatchery Operations at \$5 million. - Fund Fish Hatchery Maintenance at \$6.582 million. - Increase the Wildlife and Parks Tribal Priority Allocation to \$10 million.
+- Fund Fish Hatchery Operations at \$3.35 million. - Fund Fish Hatchery Maintenance at \$6.582 million. - Increase the Wildlife and Parks Tribal Priority Allocation to \$10 million.

-The 88 tribal fish hatcheries across Indian Country provide essential jobs, food, and revenue for tribes, as well as cultural support and opportunities for tribal youth to pursue environmental careers.
+The 83 tribal fish hatcheries across Indian Country provide essential jobs, food, and revenue for tribes, as well as cultural support and opportunities for tribal youth to pursue environmental careers.
 Tribal standards in fisheries management are high because the tribes are highly dependent upon these operations and because many tribal peoples recognize their responsibility to steward and sustain their natural resources.
 These programs create jobs, advance economic self-sufficiency, and reduce costs by promoting cooperation and local economic growth.

 At the request of Congress, the BIA conducted a comprehensive needs assessment study in FY 2006 which identified a \$48 million need in hatchery and rehabilitation costs.
-In this context, funding levels of \$5 million for Fish Hatchery Operations and \$7 million for Fish Hatchery Maintenance in FY 2019 at 88 tribal fish hatcheries across the country are small investments that will lead to significant returns.
+In this context, funding levels of \$3 million for Fish Hatchery Operations and \$7 million for Fish Hatchery Maintenance in FY 2016 at 88 tribal fish hatcheries across the country are small investments that will lead to significant returns.